locoframework/loco-js-model/README.md

     }
   };

-  // Contains names of custom validation methods static validate = ["futureRedeemBy"];
+  // It contains names of custom validation methods static validate = ["futureRedeemBy"];

   constructor(data = {}) {
     super(data);
   }

-  // Custom method that is called when user changes value of field
-  // in React component
-  setAttribute(name, val) {
+  // This custom method is called when the user changes the value of the field in a React component setAttribute(name, val) {
-    // This Loco-JS-Model's method makes a convertion to given type,
+    // This Loco-JS-Model's method converts to a given type defined in attributes property this.assignAttr(name, val);
-    // when assigning value to attribute
-    this.assignAttr(name, val);
   }